alisw/alibuild/docs/user.markdown

 You can optionally disable certain packages by specifying them as a comma separated list with the `--disable` option.

-Moreover, starting from aliBuild 1.4.0, it will also be possible to disable packages by adding them to the `disable` keyword of your defaults file (see previous paragraph).
+It is possible to disable packages by adding them to the `disable` keyword of your defaults file (see previous paragraph).
 See the [defaults-o2.sh](https://github.com/alisw/alidist/blob/master/defaults-o2.sh) file for an example of how to disable `AliEn-Runtime` and `AliRoot`